 • SOCP: complexity of \(\bigO\left(\sqrt{m + 1}\;n (n^2 + m + (m+1)k^2)L\right)\); and

-• SDP: complexity of \(\bigO\left(\sqrt{1 + mk}\;n (n^2 + nmk^2 + mk^3)L\right)\), where \(k\) means that the matrices are of dimension \(k\times k\).
+• SDP: complexity of \(\bigO\left(\sqrt{1 + mk}\;n (n^2 + nmk^2 + mk^3)L\right)\), where the matrices are of dimension \(k\times k\).

 For example, consider an SOCP where the number of constraints and cone dimension are both of the same order as the number of variables (i.e., \(m=\bigO(n)\) and \(k=\bigO(n)\)), then the complexity order is \(\bigO(n^{4.5}L)\).
 Consider now an SDP where the cone dimension is of the same order as the number of variables (i.e., \(k=\bigO(n)\)), then the complexity order is to \(\bigO(n^4)\); if, in addition, the number of constraints also grows with the number of variables (i.e., \(m=\bigO(n)\)), then the complexity order becomes \(\bigO\left(n^6L\right)\).
-We can clearly see that the complexity for solving SOCP is much higher than that of LP, QP, and QCQP; and it only gets worse for SDP.
+We can clearly see that the complexity for solving SOCP is much higher than that of LP, QP, and QCQP, and it only gets worse for SDP.

-Interface with solvers
+B.1.3 Interface with Solvers

 Solvers require that problems be expressed in a standard form; that is, the arguments to be passed to the solvers must be formatted in a very specific way.
 However, most formulated problems do not immediately present themselves in a standard form and they must be transformed.
 This process is time-consuming and, more importantly, it is susceptible to human transcription errors, as illustrated by the following examples.